 Does the person need to be told ahead of time that such a meeting is taking place?
 Consider this person’s schedule and needs.
 It’s important, however, to not mislead the person.
 Getting them to the meeting under false pretenses may lead to resentment and a refusal to participate in the meeting.

+Have an interventionist, therapist other licensed mental health professional facilitate the meeting.
 This person may be the best person to run the meeting to ensure everyone is heard.
 Professionals are also able to help families learn about their treatment options.
 If possible, meet with the interventionist ahead of time so you can share your concerns about meeting with your loved one.
 The professional can also help you prepare questions, responses, and next steps.
 The National Council on Alcoholism and Drug Dependence (NCADD) advises that you may want an interventionist at the meeting if your loved one “has a history of serious mental illness, has a history of violence, has shown suicidal behavior or recently talked about suicide, or may be taking several mood-altering substances.

 The emotional nature of an intervention can blow it off track.
 Do what you can to keep the meeting moving toward its purpose.